paviliondev/invoices/README.md

 ### Docker

 The Docker file is setup to work for a production instance.
 It should be relatively straightforward to create a development version of the file, e.g. remove asset pre-compilation.
+If you do this successfully, please commit any changes to master so others can use Docker in development if they wish.

 ## Deployment

 The app is deployed using [docker-compose](https://docs.docker.com/compose/production/).

 ### Install the machine